BQcybersec/-UofM-VIRT-CYBER-12-2021/Homework/Unit-11/SubmissionFile.md

     Answer:
         IPS: is an active system, and has the ability to prevent known malicious traffic from reaching the protected system
-        IDS: is a passive system that alerts an administrator if it detects malicious activity or traffic
+        IDS: is a passive system that only alerts an administrator if it detects malicious activity or traffic

 2. What's the difference between an Indicator of Attack and an Indicator of Compromise?